edmilson-nascimento/TOEIC/12 tenses.md

 Keiko has been here for three months.
 Keiko has been here since `December`.
 Keiko has been here since `she quit her job`.

+### Present Perfect Continuous
+**(have/has + been + ing)**

+1. Usually used to emphasise long or repeated actions
+I've been living here for five years.

+2. It is good friends of verbs we think are long (example: wait, lie, sit, think, learn)
+I've been waiting here for ages!
+Where are you?

+3. Imcompleteness
+We've been studying for too long, let's take a break.

+4. While the Present Perfect Continuous focusses on the result (I've done my homework so now I can go to Melbas).
+The Present Perfect Continuous often focusess on the action in process (I've been doing my homework all afternoon).

+5. A temporary action different from usual
+I've been going out a lot recently.
+(I don't usually go out but my causin is visiting from Sydney now so my habit has change temporrily).